White House: Trump, Putin Held Second 'Brief Conversation' At G-20

 "Television coverage of the dinner showed that first lady Melania Trump was seated next to Putin.

-"The lack of a U.S. translator raised eyebrows among other leaders at the dinner, said Bremmer, who called it a 'breach of national security protocol.'"
+"The lack of a U.S. translator raised eyebrows among other leaders at the dinner, said Bremmer, who called it a 'breach of national security protocol.' "

-Speaking on background, a White House official denied that there was a "second meeting," but only a "brief conversation at the end of dinner."
+Speaking on background, a White House official denied that there was a "second meeting," saying it was only a "brief conversation at the end of dinner."

 "The insinuation that the White House has tried to 'hide' a second meeting is false, malicious and absurd," the official said.